 At Flora Gardens, the intention of the Spanish curriculum is to inspire a love of language learning and promote a curious and enthusiastic attitude towards Spanish culture.
 We intend to equip children with basic conversation skills in order for them to be able to express their ideas and thoughts in Spanish.
-Alongside this, an exploration of Spanish traditions, art, music and literature will be conducted, in order to equip the children with a well-rounded appreciation of Spanish culture.
+Alongside this, an exploration of Spanish traditions, art and music will be conducted, in order to equip the children with a well-rounded appreciation of Spanish culture.
 Through teaching, the skills of reading, listening and writing will also be explored, in order to embed the children’s understanding of the grapheme-phoneme correspondence in Spanish.
 This will develop the children’s communication skills further, which should equip them with the skills needed to converse in Spanish and hopefully engender a desire to travel to Spanish speaking countries in the future.

 The lead teacher plans the following: